History of fashion design: 1910s

 The Venice-based designer Mariano Fortuny y Madrazo, was a curious figure, with very few parallels in any age.
 For his dress designs he conceived a special pleating process and new dyeing techniques.
 He gave the name Delphos to his long clinging sheath dresses that undulated with color.
 Each garment was made of a single piece of the finest silk, its unique color acquired by repeated immersions in dyes whose shades were suggestive of moonlight or of the watery reflections of the Venetian lagoon.
 Breton straw, Mexican cochineal, and indigo from the Far East were among the ingredients that Fortuny used.
-Among his many devotees were Eleonora Duse, Isadora Duncan, Cléo de Mérode, the Marchesa Casati, Émilienne d’Alençon, and Liane de Pougy.
+Among his many devotees were Eleonora Duse, Isadora Duncan, Cléo de Mérode, the Marchesa Casati, Émilienne d'Alençon, and Liane de Pougy.

 Changes in dress during World War I were dictated more by necessity than fashion.
 As more and more women were forced to work, they demanded clothes that were better suited to their new activities.
 Social events had to be postponed in favor of more pressing work and the need to mourn the increasing numbers of dead, visits to the wounded, and the general gravity of the time meant that darker colors became the norm.
 A new monochrome look emerged that was unfamiliar to young women in comfortable circumstances.
 By 1915 fashionable skirts had risen above the ankle and, by 1920, to mid-calf.

+For boys, clothes switched to being more neutral and plain, which did resemble some of the men's fashion during this era.
+Female infants during this decade wore loose-fitting dresses until the ages of two or three.
+After that age range, little girls shifted into wearing dresses with suits or skirts that were similar to women's skirts.